(This version 22/10/23 replaces articles 10, 11 & 18/10/23) and will be updated as further information becomes available)

 What is proposed?

-The currently proposal is to build 136 two-bedroom modular homes on the site.
-We were told at a briefing a few weeks back that the number would potentially be in the region of 100 but possibly up to 140, so this figure appears to be the final decided number of homes.
-The OPW says this will accommodate approximately 544 people in family units of four.
+We were originally told at a briefing in July that the number of properties would potentially be in the region of 100 but possibly up to 140, so this figure is still within the original projections.
+The OPW had said 136 two-beds would accommodate approximately 544 people in family units of four, so the maths will not have changed much in the new configuration, but it clearly allows for more flexibility.

 There will be some noise and localised traffic and some residents have already commented on this.
 However unlike the building works over many years in Adamstown SDZ, the housing here is manufactured off-site and transported in, meaning that the disruption levels will be much lower than with normal housing development.
 It was an early concern that the main traffic for the site would be along the semi-rural Tubber Lane, but construction access and the final site access has now been directed towards the larger Celbridge Link Road.